rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    >>> n.value()
     358948993845926294385124

 In Python, the range of integers is luckily only limited by the available CPU memory and the *orderLimit* parameter may be adjusted to tackle, if required, outranking digraphs of orders > 50.
 The randomized *Bachet* ranking rule might however need in these cases a smart permutohedron sampling strategy in order to achieve convincingly correlated ranking results.
-This challenging trail is being explored in the next Section.

 Smart sampling of the permutations of the actions list ......................................................

-The Condorcet consistency of the polarised Bachet ranking rule guarantees that all transitive outranking triples are correctly scored independently of the given actions ordering.
+The Condorcet consistency of the polarised Bachet ranking rule guarantees that all transitive outranking triples are correctly scored independently of any given actions ordering.
 Only the intransitive outranking triples may give diverging ranking results.
-It is hence opportune to keep transitive triples unchanged in their given initial positions and only permute the two first and the to last pairs in a sample of intransitive triples and keep always the best correlated ranking result.
+It is hence opportune to keep transitive triples unchanged in their given initial positions and only permute the first and the last pair in a sample of intransitive triples and keep always the best qualified PolarisedBachetRanking result.
 To explore the usefulness of this sampling approach we provide below the :py:class:`~linearOrders.SmartBachetRanking` class.

-When reconsidering the random outranking digraph seen in :numref:`optimisingBachet`, we obtain in :numref:`smartBachet` with a random sample of only 3 intransitive outranking triples the following very convincing ranking result.
+When reconsidering the random outranking digraph seen in :numref:`optimisingBachet` we obtain in :numref:`smartBachet`, with a random sample of only 3 triples from the 161 intransitive outranking triples, the following very convincing ranking result (see Lines 5, 8, 22, 24).

 .. code-block:: pycon
    :caption: Smart *Bachet* ranking result
    :name: smartBachet
-   :emphasize-lines: 4,20,22,27
+   :emphasize-lines: 5,8,24,26

    >>> from outrankingDigraphs import RandomBipolarOutrankingDigraph
    >>> g = RandomBipolarOutrankingDigraph(numberOfActions=9,seed=1)
+   >>> g.computeTransitivityDegree(Comments=True)
+    Transitivity degree of digraph <rel_randomperftab>:
+      #triples x>y>z: 504, #closed: 343, #open: 161
+      (#closed/#triples) =  0.681
    >>> from linearOrders import SmartBachetRanking
    >>> sba = SmartBachetRanking(g,Polarised=True,sampleSize=3,seed=1)
    >>> sba